JoanneKoshy/Voice-stress-using-MFCC-and-GRU/README.md

-# Voice Stress Detection Project
+# Voice Stress Using MFCC and GRU

 ## Overview
 This project aims to detect voice stress using Mel Frequency Cepstral Coefficients (MFCC) and Gated Recurrent Units (GRU).
 The objective is to analyze audio data and identify stress levels based on vocal characteristics.